Two new polyclinics to open in Kaki Bukit and Tengah by 2025

-SINGAPORE - Two new polyclinics, located in Kaki Bukit and Tengah, will open by 2025.
+Two new polyclinics, to be located in Kaki Bukit and Tengah, will open by 2025.

 They are among 10 new polyclinics that will open in the coming years, in locations such as Bukit Panjang, Eunos, Kallang, Sembawang, Khatib, Tampines North, Serangoon and Yew Tee.

-The building of Kaki Bukit Polyclinic was announced by Senior Minister of State for Health Lam Pin Min at a community event in Bukit Batok on Saturday.
+The building of Kaki Bukit Polyclinic was announced by Senior Minister of State for Health Lam Pin Min at a community event in Bukit Batok yesterday.
 Senior Minister of State for Health Amy Khor also shared more details about Tengah Polyclinic at the same event.

 Dr Lam said: “As the population ages, it’s important to anchor some of the care of patients with chronic diseases in the community.”

-Situated along Jalan Damai near Kaki Bukit MRT Station, Kaki Bukit Polyclinic, operated by SingHealth Polyclinics, will serve the needs of residents in Kaki Bukit and Bedok, he said.
+To be situated in Jalan Damai near Kaki Bukit MRT Station, Kaki Bukit Polyclinic, operated by SingHealth Polyclinics, will serve the needs of residents in Kaki Bukit and Bedok, said Dr Lam.

-It will be co-located with a nursing home, the third polyclinic to be built this way after Bukit Panjang Polyclinic and the redeveloped Jurong Polyclinic.
+It will be co-located with a nursing home – the third polyclinic to be built with such an arrangement, after Bukit Panjang Polyclinic and the redeveloped Jurong Polyclinic.

-It will also be co-located with a kidney dialysis centre, which will provide subsidised dialysis services.
+It will also be co-located with a kidney dialysis centre that will provide subsidised dialysis to serve the population of the elderly in the area, said Dr Lam.

-Dr Lam said: "We're looking at an older demographic in Kakit Bukit.
-This is precisely why the new polyclinic will be co-located with a nursing home and a kidney dialysis centre."

-Other services will include medical treatment for acute conditions, chronic disease management, women's and children's health services, as well as radiological, laboratory and pharmacy services.

-Allied health services including podiatry, physiotherapy and psychology services will also be available.
+Other services provided by the polyclinic will include women’s and children’s health services, as well as radiological, laboratory and pharmacy services.
+Allied health services, including podiatry and physiotherapy will also be available at the polyclinic.

-The development of Tengah Polyclinic was announced in Parliament by Dr Lam in March this year.
+The development of Tengah Polyclinic was announced in Parliament by Dr Lam in March.

-The polyclinic will be part of an integrated development with public housing and a neighbourhood centre, said Dr Khor.
+Dr Khor said the polyclinic will be part of an integrated development with public housing and a neighbourhood centre.

-It will be built opposite the West Edge @ Bukit Batok housing estate, along Bukit Batok Road, and will provide services including chronic disease management, childhood developmental assessment andwomen's cancer screening.
+It will be built opposite the West Edge @ Bukit Batok housing estate in Bukit Batok Road, and will provide services including chronic disease management, childhood developmental assessment and women’s cancer screening.

 Disease prevention, dietetics, psychology and diagnostic services will also be available at the polyclinic, which will be operated by National University Polyclinics.

-Dr Khor said that the construction is expected to commence in 2021 and when completed, the polyclinic will serve the residents of the Tengah area, as well as those in new Housing Block developments around Bukit Batok West.
+Dr Khor said construction is expected to begin in 2021, and when it is completed, the polyclinic will serve residents of Tengah and those in new Housing Board developments around Bukit Batok West.

 Said Dr Khor: “Primary care is the first line of care for many Singaporeans, which plays a crucial role in shifting healthcare beyond hospitals to the community...
 We have been expanding our polyclinic network and capacity to strengthen our primary care infrastructure in recent years.”